MasterJedi2014/MPMB-UA23PT6-Content/README.md

   - Fixed a bug wherein the Trickery Cleric's domain spell list was a duplicate of the Life Cleric's domain spell list instead of consisting of it's own list of domain spells.
   - Added "Additional Ranger Spells" optional class feature to the Ranger.
 (I finally found it in the "all_WotC_pub+UA.js" file)
   - Added support for the *UA22CS* spells.
+  - Added URL attribute to the source section within the script.

 **Known Bugs:**
 - ~~The Primal Beasts do not automatically update their HP & AC as they should when the character's level changes.~~ **UPDATE 2024-03-12:** Primal Beasts should now automatically update their HP & AC.